 RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.
-Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum, so that individuals diagnosed with HIV are linked and engaged in care and started on ART as early as possible.
+Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum.
 HAB encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.